urbandrone/futils/examples/currypartial.md

 1. You _have to_ specify a context, even if it is `null`
 2. You can only skip _the first_ invocation but not subsequent ones without having to use `bind` again

-The `curry` combinator does not have these problems:
+The `curry` combinator does not have these limitations:
 ```javascript
 const add = curry((a, b) => a + b);